Even entrepreneurs need to relax now and again, what better way to do it than with one of the best businesses movies?

 The Social Network

-We simply couldn’t talk about the best movies for entrepreneurs without including this masterpiece.
+We simply couldn’t talk about the best business movies for entrepreneurs without including this masterpiece.

 Directed by David Fincher and starring Jesse Eisenberg, Andrew Garfield, Armie Hammer and Justin Timberlake, The Social Network tells the story of how Mark Zuckerberg (played by Jesse Eisenberg) invented Facebook, from its humble origins from his Harvard dorm room to the all-conquering juggernaut it is today.